dahal/Available/README.md

 #### User Stories

-- [ ] As a user, I want to be able to select a letter and get the list of available domain starging with that letter.
+- [ ] As a user, I want to be able to select a letter and get the list of available domain starting with that letter.

 - [ ] As a user, I want to be able to select the number of letters from drop down box and get the list of domain names.